 For improving the quality of HIV and sexual healthcare

-MEDFASH was an independent charity dedicated to improving the quality of HIV and sexual healthcare from 1987 to 2016.
+MEDFASH was an independent charity dedicated to improving the quality of HIV and sexual healthcare that ran from 1987 to 2016.
 The vision of MEDFASH was for everyone who needed it to be able to receive high quality, evidence-based sexual health and HIV care, including preventive interventions.

-Applicants must submit the following documentation:
+Applicants must submit the following documentation in PDF format:

 Applications will be assessed against the following criteria: